Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Introduction

 Closely associated with the spectral state changes are changes in the temporal variability of the light curves.
 Specifically, many BHXRBs (and other compact accretors) exhibit rapid time variability, often in the form of quasi-periodic oscillations (QPOs).
 Broadly speaking, the QPOs observed in black hole systems are classified as high- ($\gtrsim 60$ Hz) and low-frequency ($\lesssim 30$ Hz) \citep{Remillard06, Belloni10}.
 Low-frequency QPOs (LFQPOs) are further classified into type-A, B and C, of which the first two are only observed during intermediate states \citep{Motta16}.
 The type-C QPOs are more commonly observed in general \citep{Motta12, Motta16}, being particularly prominent in the hard state.
 For those QPOs, both the fractional QPO amplitude and the phase-lag between the hard and soft photons measured at the QPO frequency are found to have inclination dependencies \citep{Motta15, Eijnden17}, strongly suggesting a geometric origin \citep{Schnittman06}.

 A promising model for this QPO is having a finite, inner region of the accretion flow precess as a rigid body \citep{Schnittman06, Ingram09}.
 This model can tie in with the truncated disk picture of the hard state if it is the corona that is precessing \citep{Ingram11, Fragile16}.
-This naturally explains the rise in the QPO frequency during the early phases of the outburst cycle \citep[when the truncation radius is moving inward;][]{Ingram11, Fragile16, Kubota24} and easily reproduces the inclination dependence seen in QPO observations \citep{Veledina13}.
+This naturally explains the rise in the QPO frequency during the early phases of the outburst cycle when the truncation radius is moving inward \citep{Ingram11, Fragile16, Kubota24} and easily reproduces the inclination dependence seen in QPO observations \citep{Veledina13}.
 Thus, the time variability and geometry of black hole accretion flows may be closely linked, and polarization measurements may be able to shed light on both.

 The Imaging X-ray Polarimetry Explorer \citep[IXPE;][]{Weisskopf22} and the X-ray Polarimeter Satellite \citep[XPoSat;][]{Biswajit22} have the ability to detect polarization signatures from accreting compact objects \citep[e.g.][]{Doroshenko22, Krawczynski22, Podgorny23}.
 They can also directly probe the geometries of accretion disks \citep{Schnittman09,Cheng16,Farinelli23} and coronae \citep{Schnittman10,Marinucci22, Gianolli23}.
 What is new about our work is that we consider the polarization signature of an accretion disk geometry -- the truncated disk -- that has not been specifically looked at so far, and by using the output of fully general relativistic magnetohydrodynamic (GRMHD) simulations.
 We also probe the time variability of polarization signatures.